 So if you have a million-dollar idea or a good investment acumen with money to spare, crowdfunding platforms are there to help you out.

-We also give you other platforms depending on the based on the different types of crowdfunding you're looking for: Debt, Rewards, Equity, or Donation.
+We also give you other platforms based on the different types of crowdfunding you're looking for: Debt, Rewards, Equity, or Donation.